A new player in the game. Surfshark promises many advanced features that premium VPN providers offer.

 Logging Policy: Doesn’t keep logs

 They only collect a user’s email, password, billing information, and order history.
 The tracking stops there.
 If you use cryptocurrency to pay for their service and use a fake email address, it’s possible to stay completely anonymous.

 Unlike many other VPNs, Surfshark doesn’t keep IP addresses, browsing history, session information, used bandwidth, connection logs, timestamps, network traffic, and other similar data.

-Users should be aware that this service is relatively new and its promises untested.
+Users should be aware that this service is relatively new and its promises untested by users nor authorities.
 It’s definitely something to keep in mind.

 IP and DNS Leak Test: Practically perfect

 All of the good features of Surfshark would be useless if we found out it fails to hide our IP address and DNS information.

 But with their zero-knowledge DNS and double VPN features, we weren’t too worried.